Halliburton Company (HAL) Shares Rise Despite Market Challenges - News Heater

 Is It Worth Investing in Halliburton Company (NYSE: HAL) Right Now?

-Halliburton Company (NYSE: HAL) has a higher price-to-earnings ratio of 14.68x compared to its average ratio, , and the 36-month beta value for HAL is at 2.19.
-Analysts have varying views on the stock, with 24 analysts rating it as a “buy,” 4 rating it as “overweight,” 2 as “hold,” and 0 as “sell.”
+The price-to-earnings ratio for Halliburton Company (NYSE: HAL) is 15.23x, which is above its average ratio.
+Moreover, the 36-month beta value for HAL is 2.18.
+Analysts have varying opinions on the stock, with 24 analysts rating it as a “buy,” 4 as “overweight,” 2 as “hold,” and 0 as “sell.”

 Top 5 AI Stocks to Buy for 2023